perlindgren/phase_track/README.md

 - Quality assessment and validation against golden model using [csv](https://crates.io/crates/csv).

-  Excellent correlation between Rust and octave implementations. [libm](https://crates.io/crates/libm) atan2 claims to produce correct results even for angles near pi/2 or -pi/2 (that is, when x is near 0) and avoids spurious underflows (due fixed precision).
+  Excellent correlation between Rust and octave implementations. [libm](https://crates.io/crates/libm) atan2 claims to produce correct results even for angles near pi/2 or -pi/2 (that is, when x is near 0) and avoids spurious underflows.

+## License

+This project is dual-licensed under MIT and Apache 2.0.